globus/globus-sdk-python/docs/authorization/scopes_and_consents/scopes.rst

 OAuth2 Scopes for various Globus services are represented by ``ScopeBuilder`` objects.

-A number of pre-set scope builders are provided and populated with useful data, and they are also accessible via the relevant client classes.
+A number of preset scope builders are provided and populated with useful data, and they are also accessible via the relevant client classes.

-Direct Use (as constants)
+Direct Use (As Constants)
 -------------------------

 To use the scope builders directly, import from ``globus_sdk.scopes``.